SoccerNet/sn-banner/README.md

 pip install -r requirements.txt
 ``` -->

-Two independent conda environment are needed: One for MMsegmentation and another for the rest of the project.
+Though [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) and [No-Bells-Just-Whistles](https://github.com/mguti97/No-Bells-Just-Whistles) (or NBJW) could share the same conda environment, the installation of mmcv, a requirement for mmsegmentation, is not straightforward for pytorch versions more recent than 2.1.2, and NBJW has shown improved accuracy with more recent pytorch versions.
+Therefore, this project works with two independent conda environments: one for MMsegmentation (``mmseg``) and another for the rest of the project (``banner-replacement``).

+The environnement `banner-replacement` is the default one, except for the files `train.py`, `test.py` and `inference.py`, in the directory `semantic_segmentation`, which must be run in the `mmseg` environment.

 ### mmseg